UNICEF Ambassador since 2001

 Actress Téa Leoni, who has starred in a wide range of films, including Spanglish, The Family Man, Deep Impact, and Tower Heist, represents the third generation of her family working to help the children of the world.

 Her grandmother, Helenka Pantaleoni, co-founded the U.S. Fund for UNICEF in 1947 and served as its President for 25 years.
-Additionally, Anthony Pantaleoni, Leoni's father, is currently the Board Chair at the U.S. Fund for UNICEF.
+Additionally, Anthony Pantaleoni, Leoni's father, previously served as the Board Chair at the U.S. Fund for UNICEF.
 Téa herself has memories of Trick-or-Treating for UNICEF as a child, so when she was appointed a UNICEF Ambassador in 2001, and later a National Board Member of the U.S. Fund for UNICEF in 2006, she carried on her family tradition of supporting UNICEF's mission of providing lifesaving health care, clean water, nutrition, education, and emergency relief to children and their families.

 In her unique role as both a UNICEF Ambassador and National Board Member, Téa has been heavily involved in most aspects of UNICEF.
 These significant contributions were recognized in November 2007 at the annual UNICEF Snowflake Ball, when she and her father, Tony Pantaleoni, received the Audrey Hepburn Humanitarian Award for their family's dedicated service on behalf of the world's most vulnerable children.

 UNICEF Field Visits